 SetProperty() The simplest property setter, mainly for top level simple properties or after using the path composition functions in XMPUtils.
 SetArrayItem() Provides access to items within an array.
 The index is passed as an integer, you need not worry about the path string syntax for array items, converting a loop index to a string, and so on.
 The specified array must already exist; to create a new array, use AppendArrayItem().
 In normal usage the selected array item is modified.
 A new item is automatically appended if the index is the array size plus 1.
-To insert a new item before or after another item, use one of the option flags: kXMP_InsertBeforeItem kXMP_InsertAfterItem AppendArrayItem() -
+To insert a new item before or after another item, use one of the option flags: kXMP_InsertBeforeItem kXMP_InsertAfterItem AppendArrayItem() Simplifies construction of an array by not requiring that you pre-create an empty array.
+The array that is assigned is created automatically if it does not yet exist and the correct options are supplied; otherwise, the method throws an exception.
+Each call appends an item to the array.
+The corresponding parameters have the same use as SetArrayItem().
+You must specify the kind of array; if the array exists, it must have the specified form.

 SetStructField() Provides access to fields within a nested structure.
 The namespace for the field is passed as a URI, you need not worry about the path string syntax.
 SetQualifier() Provides access to a qualifier attached to a property.
 The namespace for the qualifier is passed as a URI, you need not worry about the path string syntax.
 SetLocalizedText() Modifies the value of a selected item in an alt-text array.
-Creates an appropriate array item if necessary, and handles special cases for the x -default item.
-See "Setting localized text" on page 38.
+Creates an appropriate array item if necessary, and handles special cases for the $x-default$ item.
+See "Setting localized text " on page 40.